giellalt/lang-est-x-utee/est.md

 |  @R.Part.Two@ | Require that the second part has been encountered
 |  @P.Part.Three@ | Indicate that this could be the third part of a compound
 |  @P.Part.Bad@ | Indicate that this cannot be a part of a compound
+|  @R.Part.Bad@ | Require that the first part has been encountered; if a lemma has it, it means that the lemma cannot be part2

 POS is used for filtering derivations and compounds
 |  @R.POS.NumCardCompound@ | compound numeral (viis+sada - five hundred)